vladdsm/myblog_attempt/_posts/2019-02-17-topics-Happy-Birthday-Computer.md

 {% include youtubePlayer.html id="d_llWOIgQ6g" %}

-Apparently the problem is well known already... so as the solution
+Apparently the problem is well known already - holding your laptop on your knees will slightly bend and flex the lower plate... this bending will also bend the cable connection leading to the problem.
+Luckily enough the solution is known too!

 ## Get our spare part and repair...